National Politics

 Four Republican representatives also changed their positions amid growing controversy over the Justice Department's settlement of Trump's IRS lawsuit, which established a now-pending $1.8 billion “anti-weaponization fund” and barred future tax claims against Trump and his family.

-One of them was Representative Thomas Massie (R-KY), who cosponsored the resolution and has repeatedly criticized the war and called for congressional oversight.
+One of them was Representative Thomas Massie (R-KY), who cosponsored the resolution and has repeatedly criticized the war and the lack of congressional oversight.

 “The People’s House is sending a message: end this war,” Rep. Massie said in an X post.